japanoise/tewibot/README.md

 - Saves to easy-to-read, easy-to-modify, and portable JavaScript Object Notation (json)
 - Support for polyamory (Ree some more `:^)`)
 - Add pictures of your family to the bot
+- Get a random image from Danbooru, or request a picture of a family member from Danbooru

 ## plans